Botox For Beginners: What You Need To Know

 Products Are Not Interchangeable: Potency Varies Considerably

 It is important to remember that the three types of botulinum toxin type A preparations available in the U.S.: abobotulinumtoxinA [Dysport], incobotulinumtoxinA [Xeomin], and onabotulinumtoxinA [Botox, Botox Cosmetic]), and one botulinum toxin type B preparation (rimabotulinumtoxinB [Myobloc]) are NOT interchangeable.
-Each individual manufacturer uses assay methods specific to their company, so even though dosages may be quoted in similar sounding units, potency varies several fold between the different products.

 How Are Botulinum Toxin Products Given?